heyiamraghu/heyiamraghu/README.md

 :point_right: I am a Client Manager - Customer Success at Deloitte Digital.
 I help my enterprise clients achieve success using our suite of SaaS apps.

-:point_right: I love learning new Apple stuff and I am big on do-it-yourself - I've designed and developed a few solutions that solve real problems.
+:point_right: I love learning new Apple stuff and I am a big fan of do-it-yourself - I've designed and developed a few solutions that solve real problems.

 :point_right: I am learning to program in Java & Spring.
-Hopefully I will develop some useful apps on the side.
+Hopefully I will develop some useful apps.